ChunjingXiao/TwitterPopularity/README.md

 To get the predictive accuracy, just excute 10LFMFeatureBasic\zLFMFeaturePerTweet.bat.
 And the results (SEN, SPE and G-Mean) will be saved in computePerTweetSum.txt.

+# 12LFMFeatureNei

+This is the basic LFM with neighborhood influence.
+This takes into account the factor that posts with similar topics should have similar popularity.
+Here, the neighborhood refers to the semantically similar posts from the same author and the same publication time bin.
+And the word mover’s distance is used to measure the similarity between posts.

+To get the predictive accuracy, (1) Copy 2DataRandom\NeighborFeature under the folder 12LFMFeatureNei.
+(2) excute 12LFMFeatureNei\zLFMFeaturePerTweet.bat.
+And the results (SEN, SPE and G-Mean) will be saved in computePerTweetSum.txt.

 # 13LFMFeatureSyn

 This is the basic LFM with the dependency-based syntactic units.
 Here, posts are decomposed into syntactic units (primarily noun units and verb units).

-To get the predictive accuracy, just excute 10LFMFeatureBasic\zLFMFeaturePerTweet.bat.
+To get the predictive accuracy, just excute 13LFMFeatureSyn\zLFMFeaturePerTweet.bat.
 And the results (SEN, SPE and G-Mean) will be saved in computePerTweetSum.txt.